seth-kitchens/nssgui/README.md

 ### Keys

-PySimpleGUI uses keys (strings) to differentiate elements on the screen. nssgui uses named keys to identify keys with an object, which makes them unique to that class.
+PySimpleGUI uses keys (strings) to differentiate elements on the screen.
+PSGU uses named keys to identify keys with an object, which makes them unique to that class.
 So if there was a `GuiElement` for inputting a full name, "FullName", with a "First" field, and there was an instance object "customer_name" with an object id "CustomerName", then the element would be accessed as `customer_name.keys['First']`, which would resolve to "FirstCustomerName".
 By convention, other classes using these keys should have a public `keys` dict and an `add_key(self, key_name)` method.

 &nbsp;

 ### Layouts

-One central design of nssgui is maintaining the layout system that PySimpleGUI uses, apart from breaking up the layout generation into `GuiElement` methods and nssgui windows separating layouts from the PySimpleGUI windows and from the event loop.
+One central design of PSGU is maintaining the layout system that PySimpleGUI uses, apart from breaking up the layout generation into `GuiElement` methods and PSGU windows separating layouts from the PySimpleGUI windows and from the event loop.
 Individual `GuiElement` instances may be completely defined in one line (optionally), within the layout definition.
 Any interaction with other elements will still need to be defined elsewhere of course.

 `GuiElement` subclasses for the most part only need the required layout method.
 Classes made to be further subclassed might want to break the layout into separately overrideable methods.